Zypperman/xiandan/01 Java/Basics.md

 - if unsure which package you need, just click "all classes" and search from there.
 - each class also has a tab in its docs page called "USE" to see where it exists in other packages.
 - By default, `java.lang` is already imported for you.
+    - meaning packages like `System` and `Math` are already ready for you to use without needing to import them.

 ## Variable declaration